MINISTRY OF PETROLEUM & NATURAL GAS

 Approval Process:

-approve the tank design and return one copy of the approved
+- If the Chief Controller is satisfied after reviewing the drawings and conducting any necessary inquiries, they will approve the tank design and return one copy of the approved drawings to the manufacturer.

 -